-Reheating last night's dinner is a great way to save money and cut down on waste, but is it always safe to do so?
+Reheating last night's dinner is a great way to save money and cut down on waste, but can you reheat couscous, and is it always safe to do so?

-It may be seafood, poultry and eggs that initially spring to mind when considering the dangers of reheating – but there are other foods, such as couscous, that also need to be treated with caution.
+It may be seafood, poultry, and eggs that initially spring to mind when considering the dangers of reheating, but other foods—such as couscous—also need to be treated with caution.

-We’re big couscous fans, whether it's accompanying a warming Moroccan stew or bulking out a summer salad.
+Whether it's accompanying a warming Moroccan stew or whizzed up with fresh herbs in a food processor in a tasty tabbouleh, we're big-couscous fans.
 In fact, you'd be hard pushed to find a more versatile grain.

-However, round two of last night's tagine accompaniment can easily result in the unpleasant effects of food poising – typically nausea, vomiting, stomach cramps and diarrhoea – if not stored correctly.
-And whacking the microwave on full blast won't banish the spores in cous cous once they start to geminate.
+However, round two of last night's tagine accompaniment could easily result in the unpleasant effects of food poisoning—typically nausea, vomiting, stomach cramps, and—if leftovers stored incorrectly.
+And whacking the microwave on full blast won't banish the spores in couscous once they start to germinate.
 Nice.